 Uninsured drivers in South Dakota

-According to a 2011 report from the Insurance Research Council, 9 percent of South Dakota drivers were uninsured in 2009.
-This was well below the national average of 13.8 percent, but it still means nearly every tenth driver lacked adequate coverage.
+According to a report from the Insurance Research Council, 7.8 percent of South Dakota drivers were uninsured in 2012.
+This was well below the national average of 12.6 percent.

 Uninsured/underinsured motorist bodily injury coverage is required in South Dakota, so you'll have some financial protection in case you're injured in an accident caused by an uninsured or underinsured driver.